Ordisoftware/Hebrew-Calendar/README.md

 #### 2019.10.21 - Version 3.6

-- Add time zone setting to have good sun and moon rise and set.
+- Add time zone setting to have good sun and moon rise and set in the whole world.

 #### 2019.10.21 - Version 3.5